mschuchard/jenkins-devops-libs/docs/Terraform.md

 ```

 ### terraform.taint()
 Manually marks a resource as tainted.
 This forces a destroy and recreate on the next plan or apply.
+Note this is generally deprecated in favor of the `replace` parameter in the `plan` method.

 ```groovy
 terraform.taint(